This is where employee experience comes into play.

 Employees want feedback that is continuous and contributes to their short-term achievements too.
 They now look for monthly or even weekly reviews to improve their skills.

 A sound performance management system is helpful for both the employer and employee.
 The employer can track the employees' performance and guide him/her on how to improve.
 The employee can get the opportunity to gain new talent and enhance their skill set.

 8. Robust Internal Communication

-9. Acknowledge & Appreciation
+9. Acknowledgment & Appreciation

 The way to enable this is through social recognition.

-Social recognition allows for a faster and continuous exchange of recognition between peers and their leaders.
+It's a faster and continuous exchange of recognition between peers and their leaders.
 This makes the employee journey for an individual meaningful and memorable.

 10. Team Building Activities

 Another way to improve the employee experience is by organizing team-building activities.
 Outdoor games and ice-breaking sessions help take the pressure off employees, reducing stress.